Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL, CBB, more

 How to activate the Underdog bonus code for new users: If you have a Play & Get offer, enter any contest of $5+ to activate your welcome offer of $100 in bonus entries.

-Jefferson has had six or more receptions in four of the last seven games.
-In two games against the Packers last season, he caught six or more passes in each game.
-The SportsLine model projects 5.7 receptions, giving this a 3.5 out of 5 rating.
+Purdy threw for one touchdown and three interceptions in last week's 20-9 win over the Carolina Panthers.
+The SportsLine model projects 1.4 passing touchdowns, giving this a 3 out of 5 rating.
 Click here to sign up for Underdog Fantasy:

-Barkley has been a workhorse the last two weeks.
-In a 10-7 win at Green Bay on Nov.
-10, he carried 22 times for 60 yards.
-He had 26 carries for 83 yards in a 16-9 win over the Detroit Lions last week.
-The model projects 22.2 carries, giving this a 5 out of 5 rating.
-Combine picks for a parlay on Underdog Fantasy for a potential payout of 4.69x.
+Stafford has thrown for two or more touchdown passes in five games this season.
+The model projects 2.2 touchdown passes, giving this a 3 out of 5 rating.
+Combine picks for a parlay on Underdog Fantasy for a potential payout of 5.29x.

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.